Everyday work with a field service app

 The Sales External Service reports

-A daily report from the field service: What exactly does a field app really bring in everyday life?
-A user from the sales department reports on how he benefits from a mobile field app on his working day.
+A daily report from the field: What exactly are the real benefits of a field service app in everyday life?
+A sales field service user talks about how he benefits from a mobile field service app during his workday.

 A daily report from the field service